 - Ghostwriting: Write under someone else's name

-All of these examples offer a lot of variety in skillset and writing style.
+All of these examples offer a lot of variety in skillset and professional ghostwriting services style.
 To start in any of these writing careers, you’ll need to have relevant samples on your freelancing website.

 Blogging requires the same skill set as freelance writing, except your focus is more on running a successful blog for yourself.
 If you have a particular passion you want to write about, creating a blog is a perfect way to show off your writing skills.
 To make money blogging, you could sell your WordPress skills, sell products, offer courses, or become an affiliate marketer.